 Q: If I play a Keeper, and I already had a Keeper, do I have to discard the first one to play the new one?
-Is there a limit to the number of Keepers I can have in play?

 A: You can have as many Keepers in front of you as you want, unless a Keeper Limit New Rule card is played.
-Even then, you can play as many Keepers as the current rules will allow during your turn and only decide which ones to keep and which to throw away (so as to comply with the Keeper Limit) when your turn is over.
+Even then, you can play as many Keepers during your turn as the current Play rules will allow, and only decide what to discard when your turn is over.

-Q: Suppose there's a Hand or Keeper Limit rule in play when my turn begins, but, during the course of my turn, the limit card is removed and discarded as a result of another New Rule card or Action card.
+Q: Suppose there's a Hand or Keeper Limit rule in play when my turn begins, but, during the course of my turn, the limit card is removed and discarded as a result of another Rule card or Action card.
 Is it still necessary for me to discard down to the limit that is no longer in play?
 A: Nope!
-Just as New Rules take effect immediately, their effects also cease the moment the rule disappears.
+Just as Rules take effect immediately, their effects also cease the moment the rule disappears.

-Q: Does a Hand Limit mean "hold the limit number, unless you already have fewer cards, in which case hold that lower number"?A: Yes.
+Q: Does a Hand Limit mean "hold the limit number, unless you already have fewer cards, in which case hold that lower number"?
+A: Yes.
 It's not a quota that you must draw up to in order to meet, it's simply a cap on the number of cards you're allowed to hold.

-Q: When discarding cards because of a limit rule, do you get to choose what to discard, or is it random?
+Q: When discarding cards because of a Limit rule, do you get to choose what to discard, or is it random?
 A: You get to choose.